awesto/django-shop/docs/reference/search.rst

 Search Result Page
 ------------------

-As with all other pages in **djangoCMS**, the page displaying the search result is a normal CMS page too.
+As with all other pages in **djangoSHOP**, the page displaying the search result is a normal CMS page too.
 It is suggested to create this page on the root level of the page tree.

 As the page title use "*Search*" or whatever is appropriate in your language.
 Then change into